🎧 Real entrepreneurs. Real stories.

-2021 State of Small Business Report – Insights for Strategic Advisors
+2021 State of Small Business Report — LivePlan Research Study

 We talk so much about adapting and pivoting, but what did businesses do in 2020?
 What are they doing now?
-How will the impact of COVID-19 affect current and prospective small business owners this year?
-And how can you, as a strategic advisor, better serve their evolving needs?
+And how will the impact of COVID-19 affect current and prospective small business owners this year?

 To find out, the LivePlan team asked our community of small businesses and soon-to-be entrepreneurs to share how they’ve been impacted and their expectations for 2021.